-One of the top fabrics professional shavers recommend wearing is cotton due to its soft feel against the skin.
-Another great fabric is polyester-cotton.
+One of the top fabrics professional shavers recommends wearing is cotton due to its soft feel against the skin.
+Another great fabric is polyester cotton.
 Whatever you do, don’t wear wool against an inflamed area of skin.
 Wool fabric has a tendency to scratch and cause more inflammation.
 This is the last thing you want on an already inflamed area.

 Tip 6: Use a Cold Compress

 At the start of this list on how to reduce irritation after shaving, we mentioned how beneficial cold water could be after a shave.
 It should make sense that applying a cold compress has a similar soothing effect on irritated skin.

 If you have razor burn after your shave, it’s a great idea to get a clean towel and douse it with cold water.
 After you wring out excess water from your towel, just apply it to your problem areas.
 Apply gentle pressure and leave it on for a few seconds or minutes.